Grief in response to a suicide can be particularly intense and difficult. Suicide can raise many questions for family and friends.

-- Grief in response to suicide can be particularly intense and complicated.
+- Grief in response to suicide can be particularly intense and complicated

-- feelings of rejection and abandonment
+- Feelings of rejection and abandonment

 How can I support someone?

-- a safe and supportive environment
+- A safe and non-judgemental environment

 The content in this section was developed by Support After Suicide